danriedl/engular/adev/src/content/guide/animations/route-animations.md

 <docs-code header="src/app/app.routes.ts" path="adev/src/content/examples/animations/src/app/app.routes.ts" visibleRegion="route-animation-data"/>

 The `home` and `about` paths are associated with the `HomeComponent` and `AboutComponent` views.
-The route configuration tells the Angular router to instantiate the `HomeComponent` and `AboutComponent` views when the navigation matches the corresponding path.
+The route configuration tells the Engular router to instantiate the `HomeComponent` and `AboutComponent` views when the navigation matches the corresponding path.

 The `data` property of each route defines the key animation-specific configuration associated with a route.
 The `data` property value is passed into `AppComponent` when the route changes.